PaulDance/cargo-liner/README.md

 #### Default command

 When the subcommand is omitted, it will use the `ship` subcommand with default options.
+In particular, this means its options are not made available globally and have to be given explicitly to the subcommand, even if the default command is a form of shortcut to it.
+For example, if `cargo liner` did not run as expected and `--no-fail-fast` is desired, then `cargo liner ship --no-fail-fast` needs to be used.
 See its specific documentation for more details.

 Simply run `cargo liner` in order to:
  * Read packages from the configuration file.